 - Carl "Deathtrap" Draper, a minor Superman villain turned Checkmate operative in DC Comics, has a blog here, accessable with the user ID "CARL DRAPER" and the password "wilhelmina".

-- Bob the Dog, of the comic Horndog posts on the comic's Facebook page, and has his own Twitter.
+- Bob the Dog: The title character posts on the comic's Facebook page, and has his own Twitter.
 Another character from the comic, Charlene, has her own Twitter as well.

 - Marvel Comics' Galacta, the Daughter of Galactus has an official Twitter account.